 Steroids work to reduce inflammation (heat, swelling, redness and pain).
 As a result, patients suffering from neck, spine or back pain typically feel less pain, swelling and stiffness and are able to function better after receiving steroid injections.

 Steroid injections are a first-time option for patients who suffer from sciatic and do not want to have surgery.
 Steroid injections can be added to a treatment plan that may already include pain medications, anti-inflammatory drugs, physical therapy, occupational therapy or supportive devices such as canes or braces.
 Whether one or more of those treatment methods are used depends on the nature of the problem.
-They are used for long-term treatment of sciatic pain and are often repeated once or twice a year.
+They are used for long-term treatment of sciatic pain and are often repeated three to four times a year.

 Steroid injection procedure

 The patient will be given specific instructions prior to coming in for the injection and can usually continue on their normal medications with the exception of any blood thinners or anti-inflammatory medications.